 Instantaneous acceleration is a key idea in studying physics, and you can’t do it if you don’t how to take the derivative of an equation that represents the path an object takes.

 However, the real beauty of studying calculus is that it gives you a stronger intuitive grasp of rates of change.
-Depending on how ambitious you are with physics, you’ll have to learn a lot more than calculus (namely linear algebra, differential equations, and probability).
+Depending on how ambitious you are with physics, you’ll have to learn much more than calculus (linear algebra, differential equations, and probability).

 If you only take Physics 1 or 2, then a decent grasp of calculus–specifically, differential calculus that you learn in level 1–is the highest level you need.